Do you have a garden already? Why not make it a butterfly garden!

 Unfortunately, even organic pest control options (i.e., insecticidal soap or neem oil) can harm butterflies by disrupting their feeding and mating habits or killing them altogether.

-With that, you don’t have to hand over your butterflies to the pests entirely.
+With that, you don’t have to hand over your butterfly garden to the pests entirely.

 We recommend only using pesticides to treat insect outbreaks — not as a preventative measure.